 The most important facts in brief

 The provision of housing is a basic need.
-The Housing Emergency Aid supports you if you find yourself in an emergency situation, for example because you are living on the street or in night shelters.
-It can also provide advice if you fear you may soon find yourself in this situation.
-With Emergency Housing Assistance, you have the opportunity to receive support and help to deal with your emergency situation.
+The emergency housing assistanceservice supports you if you find yourself in an emergency situation, for example because you are living on the street or in night shelters.
+It can also provide advice if you fear that you may soon find yourself in this situation.
+The emergency housing assistance service can provide you with support and help to deal with your emergency situation.

-In addition, the advice-center-finder can help you find the right advice for you.
+The advice center finder can also help you find the right advice for you.

 Help for homeless people

-You can take advantage of emergency housing assistance if you do not have a home.
+You can make use of emergency housing assistance if you have no home.

 This is the case if you:

-- live without your own tenancy-law secured accommodation (or home ownership) and are also not accommodated in public facilities,
+- live without your own apartment (or residential property) secured by tenancy law and are not accommodated in public facilities,

-- are without any accommodation and live "on the street",
+- are without any accommodation and are living "on the street",

-- living in temporary accommodation (e.g. barracks, caravans or gazebos),
+- live in temporary accommodation (e.g. shacks, caravans or gazebos),

-- living in emergency accommodation or allocated local authority apartments,
+- are living in emergency accommodation or in housing allocated by local authorities

-- temporarily staying with friends, acquaintances or relatives,
+- are temporarily staying with friends, acquaintances or relatives,

 Help for people in a difficult housing situation